expertstack-studios/sc-android-voicecall-sample/README.md

 ## Adding google-services.json file

-  1. Create your app's Google Firebase project with same same package name you have provided while registering app with 'SecuredCalls' portal.
+  1. Create your app's Google Firebase project with same package name you have provided while registering app with 'SecuredCalls' portal.
   2. Enable **'Firebase Cloud Messaging API'** in Google cloud developer console for registered app.
   3. Now goto **'Project settings'** select **'General'** Tab and scroll down, You can see your app with **'google-services.json'** file to download.
   4. Paste downloaded **'google-services.json'** file into project's app folder.